lucalin17081994/Syntax-Enhanced-Bert/README.md

 Studying the effect of enhancing Bert-based models with syntax on the task of Natural Language Inference

 # Diagrams:
 [Data Flow View](Functional_view.drawio.pdf)

+# Notes:
+Organization into subfolders happened after I was done with the thesis.
+Some paths used in the .py or .ipynb files may need to be changed.

 # Abstract